 \section{Conclusion}

 This paper studied the benefits of stochastic look-ahead dispatch in the context of the MISO's market-clearing pipeline, evaluated on the France RTE network.
 The paper showed that multi-period formulations can yield significant benefits over a single-period formulation.
-Moreover, a stochastic formulation (SLAD) brings additional benefits, meets the market requirements in terms of computing speed, and may even outperform a multi-period LAD using a perfect forecast with the same horizon.
+Moreover, a stochastic formulation (SLAD) brings additional benefits, meets the market requirements in terms of computing speed, and may even outperform a multi-period LAD using a perfect forecast for the same horizon.
 The primary benefit of multi-period formulations is their ability to anticipate ramping events, reducing import costs and transmission line violations.
 The paper also showed that SLAD bridges a significant portion of the gap between SCED and the potential benefits of a perfect dispatch over 24 hours.
 An interesting consequence of these results concerns the proliferation of ramping products in existing markets.
-Indeed, multi-period formulations should eliminate, or at least substantially decrease, the need for such ramping products.
+Multi-period formulations should eliminate, or at least substantially decrease, the need for such ramping products.

-In terms of future directions, one promising area for improvement is to enhance the algorithm used to solve SLAD instances to further accelerate the solving process.
-Additionally, as renewable generation penetration and storage units continue to grow in power grids, applying SLAD to a system with a larger proportion of renewable generation capacity and storage could provide valuable insights for the future.
+In terms of future directions, one promising area for improvement is to further accelerate the SLAD solving process.
+Additionally, as renewable generation penetration and storage units continue to increase in power grids, applying SLAD to a system with a larger proportion of renewable generation capacity and storage could provide valuable insights for the future.
 Another potential direction is to add intra-day unit commitment to the pipeline, which could potentially eliminate some of the import costs highlighted in the paper and lead to a more accurate representation of the proposed stochastic approach.
 Finally, a systematic comparison of stochastic and robust formulations in terms of computational efficiency, economic performance, and reliability, would be valuable.